The Ajazz K870T is a keyboard that’s absolutely packed with desired features such as Bluetooth connectivity and RGB lighting.

 Horizontally-mounted above the arrow keys and below the navigation cluster on the board is a scroll wheel.

-Although the scroll wheel is in an unusual position it is not uncomfortable.
+Although the scroll wheel is in an unusual position, it is not inconvenient.
 You may actually like it more than the scroll wheels that are typically in the top right corner.

 The two small buttons allow you to control the brightness and sound level on your computer.

-One feature that stands out is the wireless connectivity through Bluetooth.
+One feature that draws many to the K870T out is the wireless connectivity through Bluetooth.

 You can connect the board to up to three devices via Bluetooth 3.0.

-Bluetooth 3.0 is a bit outdated as the current version is 5., but these speeds are sufficient for typing.
-When gaming it is recommended that you use this board wired.
+Bluetooth 3.0 is a bit outdated as the newest version is 5.0, but the speed is sufficient for typing.
+When gaming, I recommend that you use this board wired.

 The K870T holds a 2000maH rechargeable lithium-ion battery.

-With RGB on you can get about 8 hours on but without the lighting, you can get about 100 hours.
-If you use the RGB then you can just charge the board at night when you leave your setup or it will charge while gaming.
+With RGB on you can get about 8 hours of use, but without the lighting, you can get up to 100 hours.
+If you use the RGB, then you can just charge the board at night or it can charge while you use the keyboard wired.

 Ajazz has implemented some power-saving methods while on the wireless mode.
 The RGB will turn off after 5 minutes of inactivity and the entire board after about 30 minutes.